2of/Deep-Learning-City-Scale-GeoLocalization-Model/procurement/readme.md

-main.py provides a gui for managing our downloads
+main.py provides a gan interactive shell  for managing our downloads

 use StreetViewAPIGUI.py to download the actual files using the csv you generate with main.py